auturgy/Mavpixel/README.md

 Mavpixel currently supports WS2812 LED strips in lengths of no more than eight.
 Four LED strip outputs are available which can drive up to eight LEDs each, giving a maximum of 32 LEDs.
 This configuration was used due to Arduino hardware limitations that prevented driving one long strip.

 Power for the strips should be taken from a dedicated 5 volt UBEC or from the flight controller's servo rail if enough current is available.
 Do not try to power the strips from the Mavpixel as they may try to draw too much power from the USB connection and fry the flight controller.

+The LED strips require up to two amps at 5 volts for all 32 LEDs at full brightness white, usually much less but the overhead needs to be there or problems will ensue.

 Run the data line from each strip to the Mavpixel pins A1(leds 0-7), A2(leds 8-15), A3(leds 16-23), and A4(leds 24-31).